Full publication list:

 Holographic defect conformal field theories

-According to the AdS/CFT paradigm, the strongly coupled (i.e. highly quantum) dynamics of certain supersymmetric field theories admit an emergent description in terms of weakly coupled theories of gravity in higher dimensions.
-This insight allows one to recast once-intractable calculations in a gauge theory into relatively straightforward string theory questions.
+According to the AdS/CFT paradigm, the strongly coupled (i.e., highly quantum) dynamics of certain supersymmetric field theories admit an emergent description in terms of weakly coupled theories of gravity in higher dimensions.
+This insight allows once-intractable computations in a gauge theory to be recast into relatively straightforward supergravity and string theory questions.
 I am particularly interested in exploring defect superconformal field theories of various (co)dimensions by engineering intersections of black branes, generalisations of black holes to superstring theory and M-theory.

 Peer-reviewed publications:

-Further work in progress with Andy O'Bannon, James Ratcliffe, Ronnie Rodgers, and BS.
+Supersymmetric Holomorphic Masses in AdS/CFT with Flavour with Jack Holden, Andy O'Bannon, James Ratcliffe, Ronnie Rodgers, and Benjamin Suzzoni.
+Available as pre-print arXiv:2512.19688.

 Strings stretching across D-branes in 10 dimensions.